 Over the last couple of months, the government has put out a call to Canadian manufacturers to help meet the demand for PPE (personal protective equipment) — the vital equipment needed to ensure that healthcare staff and front-line workers can safely do their jobs and help all of us through this crisis.

 Uprooting traditional operations, and changing production lines on a dime is easier said than done, but many manufacturers, including Quebec’s own Machitech Automation, have answered that call and started to produce masks, face shields, and other vital supplies.
-This equipment has been vital to helping protect frontline workers from the coronavirus and fill a much needed gap in Canadian supply chains.
+This equipment has been vital in helping protect frontline workers from the coronavirus and fill a much-needed gap in Canadian supply chains.

-Below, Machitech, a Genius ERP customer, answers our questions, and tells us what they are making, how they are doing it, and why they think it is important for everyone who can to get involved in the fight against COVID-19.
+Below, Machitech, a Genius ERP customer, answers our questions and tells us what they are making, how they are doing it, and why they think it is important for everyone who can get involved in the fight against COVID-19.